n6ai/minze/docs/guide/components/hooks.md

   }

   /**
-   * The internal life cycle has finished,
+   * The internal lifecycle has finished,
    * and the component is rendered.
    */
   onReady() {